-Andrew K. Rose is the B.T.
-Rocca Jr. Professor of International Business in the Economic Analysis and Policy Group at Berkeley Haas.
-He is also a Research Associate of the National Bureau of Economic Research; a Research Fellow of the Centre for Economic Policy Research; and a Senior Fellow of the Asian Bureau of Finance and Economic Research.
+Andrew K. Rose is a professor emeritus at the Haas School of Business, University of California, Berkeley.
+He is the dean of NUS Business School, Singapore.
 He received his PhD from the Massachusetts Institute of Technology, his M.Phil. from Nuffield College, University of Oxford, and his BA from Trinity College, University of Toronto.

 Rose has published over 150 papers and over 90 articles in refereed economics journals, including the American Economic Review, the Quarterly Journal of Economics, the Review of Economic Studies, and the Journal of Finance.
 His research addresses issues in international trade, finance, and macroeconomics, and it has received more than 40,000 citations.
 His teaching is in the areas of international macroeconomics; he has won two teaching awards.